openshift/enhancements/enhancements/machine-api/control-plane-machineset-vertical-scaling.md

 ### Open Questions

-1. CMA even allow scaling to be triggered via Kafka - should this be supported as well?
+1. CMA even allows scaling to be triggered via Kafka - should this be supported as well?

 ### Test Plan